Mylan teams up with Revance on biosimilar for Botox

-NEW YORK (Reuters) - Mylan NV on Wednesday struck a licensing agreement to help bring Revance Therapeutics Inc’s biosimilar of Allergan Plc’s blockbuster Botox wrinkle treatment to the market.
+NEW YORK (Reuters) - Mylan NV on Wednesday struck a licensing agreement with Revance Therapeutics Inc to develop a biosimilar of Allergan Plc’s blockbuster Botox wrinkle treatment.

 The deal includes an upfront payment of $25 million to Revance, Mylan said.

-Revance’s treatment is not yet approved by the U.S. Food and Drug Administration.
-The company reported positive phase 3 data for the Botox biosimilar in December and said then that it planned to launch the drug in 2020, pending FDA approval.
+Revance’s own rival to Botox is not yet approved by the U.S. Food and Drug Administration.
+Revance reported positive Phase III data for its longer-lasting wrinkle treatment in December and said then that it planned to launch the drug in 2020, pending FDA approval.

+(Corrects third paragraph to show that Phase III trial is for a different rival drug.)

 Reporting by Michael Erman; Editing by Susan Thomas